 Having worked all my life, I am in the fortunate position to have the financial security needed for my senior years.
 I decided some time ago that when I pass on, I wanted to leave a bequest to benefit others, which is why I have included The Nightingale Cancer Support Centre in my will.
 To me, it is my way of giving a final thank you to the organisation that has helped so many of my friends to continue to live life following their cancer diagnosis and treatment.

-It is a common myth that only the rich and famous leave money to charity when they die.
 My first priority is naturally to my family, which I have done.
 I have also managed to ensure that my promise to myself to support The Nightingale in my will is also fulfilled.
 I urge you to think about how you can support The Nightingale.